beta-europe/macedonia.beta-europe.org/_pages/signature-generator.md

 permalink: /signature-generator/
 ---

-The following tool is ment for BETA members to generate a standard-compliant email signature.
+The following tool is meant for BETA members to generate a standard-compliant email signature.

 <style>
 form {